Walkout entries, doors, stairs, and patios that connect the basement to the yard.

-A walkout basement is the best of both worlds — full basement square footage with direct access to the outdoors.
+A walkout basement gives you basement square footage with easier access to the yard, full basement square footage with direct access to the outdoors.
 Utah’s hilly terrain along the Wasatch Front creates natural conditions for walkout basements, especially in neighborhoods built on slopes in Draper, Sandy, Bountiful, North Ogden, Pleasant Grove, and throughout the benches.

 Utah Basement Finishing specializes in finishing walkout basements and building the patio and outdoor living spaces that connect to them.
 A finished walkout with a patio, outdoor seating area, and landscaping extends your living space in a way that traditional basements can’t.